GAM-team/GAM/wiki/Classroom-Courses.md

 For the filter to apply, `timefilter` and at least one of `start|starttime` and `end|endtime` must be specified.

 By default, all course announcement fields are displayed; use the following options to modify the output.
+* `creatoremail` - Display course announcement creator email.
+* `creatorname` - Display course announcement creator name.
+    * These options require an additional API call per course.
-* `creatoremail` - Display course announcement creator email; requires an additional API call per course announcement.
+* `alias|aliases` - Display course aliases; all aliases are in the single column `Aliases` separated by a delimiter; requires an additional API call per course.
 * `fields <CourseAnnouncementFieldNameList>` - Select specific fields to display.

 Use the `countsonly` option to display the number of announcements in a course but not their details.